 Q. What is a decennial filing or decennial report?

 Decennial filings are made every ten years during the years ending with the numeral “1” (e.g. 2001, 2011, 2021).
-The legislative intent for requiring these filings is to identify business names or marks that are no longer in use so that they may be reissued and placed back into the stream of commerce.
+The legislative intent for requiring these filings is to identify business names and marks that are no longer in use, so that they may be reissued and placed back into the stream of commerce.

-A. All domestic and foreign profit and nonprofit corporations, limited liability companies, limited partnerships, limited liability partnerships that are not also limited partnerships, business trusts, insignias and "marks used with articles and supplies" that have not made a new or amended filing with the Bureau of Corporations and Charitable Organizations from January 1, 2002 through December 31, 2011 shall during the year 2011, file in the Department of State a report that they continue to exist.
-54 Pa.C.S. § 503(b)(1), § 1314(b), § 1515(b).
-Fictitious names and trademarks are not required to make decennial filings.
+All domestic and foreign business corporations, non-profit corporations, limited liability companies, limited partnerships, limited liability partnerships that are not also limited partnerships, business trusts, as well as insignias and marks used with articles and supplies that have not made a new or amended filing with the Bureau of Corporations and Charitable Organizations (Bureau) from January 1, 2012 thru December 31, 2021, must file a report that they continue to exist.
+This report must be filed with the Bureau (part of the Pennsylvania Department of State) during the calendar year 2021.

-Exceptions to decennial filing requirement 54 Pa.C.S. § 503(b):
+Exceptions to decennial filing requirement (54 Pa.C.S. § 503(b)):

 - Any domestic and foreign business corporation and non-profit corporation, limited liability company, limited partnership, limited liability partnership that is not also a limited partnership or business trust that has made a

 Q. When are the above required to file the decennial report?

-A. The decennial report must be filed every ten years in the years ending with the numeral “1” (e.g. in the calendar year 2011, from January 1, 2011 through December 31, 2011; in the calendar year 2021, from January 1, 2021 through December 31, 2021).
+- The decennial report must be filed every ten years in the years ending with the numeral “1” (e.g. in the calendar year 2011 (from January 1, 2011 through December 31, 2011).
+The current decennial reports must be filed in the calendar year 2021 (from January 1, 2021 through December 31, 2021).

 Q. What if an entity required to file a decennial report does not receive a notice?

 A. Failure by the Department to give notice to a party, or failure by a party to receive notice of a decennial filing requirement does not relieve a party of the obligation to make the decennial filing.
-15 Pa.C.S. § 132(d)

-Q. Is there a fee associated with the filing of the Decennial Report?
+Q. Is there a fee associated with the filing of the decennial report?

-Q. What are the consequences if a corporation or other association which is required to file a decennial report does not make a Decennial filing?
+Q. What are the consequences if a corporation or other association which is required to file a decennial report does not make a decennial filing?

-A. If any non-exempt entity fails to file a decennial report during the filing period from January 1, 2011 through December 31, 2011, it no longer has exclusive use of its name on or after January 1, 2012.
+- If any non-exempt entity fails to file a decennial report during the filing period from January 1, 2021 through December 31, 2021, it no longer has exclusive use of its name on or after January 1, 2022.
 While the business entity continues to exist, its name becomes available for any corporation or other association registering to do business in the Commonwealth of Pennsylvania which may request it.
-54 Pa.C.S. § 504

-Q. What are the consequences if an entity with a registered insignia or a mark used with articles and supplies does not file a Decennial Report?
+Q. What are the consequences if an entity with a registered insignia or a mark used with articles and supplies does not file a decennial report?

-A. If an entity having a registered insignia or “mark used with articles and supplies” does not file a decennial report prior to January 1, 2012, it shall no longer be deemed to be registered.
+- If an entity having a registered insignia or “mark used with articles and supplies” does not file a decennial report prior to January 1, 2022, it shall no longer be deemed to be registered.
 Such registration may be restored only by the filing of an original application for registration.

 Q. What if a decennial report is filed after the deadline?

-A. A corporation or other association which has failed to file a report from January 1 through December 31, 2011 may do so at any later time, which filing shall reinstate the name of the corporation or other association on the register unless its name has been appropriated during the period of the delinquency.
+- A corporation or other association which has failed to file a report from January 1 through December 31, 2021 may do so at any later time, which filing shall reinstate the name of the association on the register of the Department of State unless its name has been appropriated during the period of the delinquency.